-Care to admit it or not, we’ve become a nation of digital dependents where we spend more time looking at our screens every day than we do sleeping (on average 8 hours 41 minutes).
-In fact, the average adult picks up their phone 150 times a day, so it’s hardly surprising that 69% of children say their parents spend too much time on technology.
+Care to admit it or not, we have become a nation of digital dependents where we spend more time looking at our smartphone screens every day than we do sleeping (on average 8 hours 41 minutes).
+In fact, smartphone addiction is on the rise, the average adult picks up their phone 150 times a day, so it’s hardly surprising that 69% of children say their parents spend too much time on technology and less time taking care and interacting with them.

-If we look at the building blocks of happiness based on Positive Psychology Professor Martin Seligman‘s PERMA model, we find five key areas we need to nurture and cultivate in order to live a happy and flourishing life.
+If we look at the building blocks of happiness based on Seligman’s PERMA Model, we find five key areas we need to nurture and cultivate in order to live a happy and flourishing life.
 These are –

 - POSITIVE EMOTIONS

-So what’s the impact of our technology addiction on each of these building blocks?
+So what’s the impact of our technology and smartphone addiction on each of these building blocks?
 And how do our digital devices stop us feeling, thinking and experiencing happiness?

 Let’s take a closer look at what toxic habits we could give up in order to boost our happiness.